 General FAQs About the Blue Ridge Parkway

 7. The Blue Ridge Parkway starts off U.S. Route 441 at the entrance to Great Smoky Mountains National Park and ends at Shenandoah Valley National Park.
-It then becomes scenic Skyline Drive, which meanders through Shenandoah Valley National Park.
+It then becomes scenic Skyline Drive, which meanders through Shenandoah National Park.

 8. The Blue Ridge Parkway speed limit is 45 mph, and no big trucks are allowed.
 But many drivers frequently go even slower as they soak in the stunning scenic views.

 9. Theoretically, it would take 15 hours to drive the Blue Ridge Parkway straight through.
 But of course the countless overlooks, waterfalls, and other attractions along the way will definitely make you want to stop often to see the sights.